outsidedav/swift/machine_learning/dsx.md

         print(dict)
     }
 }
 ```
 {: codeblock}

 ## Next steps
 {: #dsx_next}

 Great job!
-You've added a way to analyze data sets using custom generated machine learning models.
-Keep the momentum going by learning more about the features that {{site.data.keyword.pm_short}} has to offer at [Data science and machine learning](https://www.ibm.com/analytics/data-science/machine-learning).
+Now you can analyze data sets by using custom generated machine learning models.
+Keep the momentum by learning more about the features that {{site.data.keyword.pm_short}} has to offer at [Data science and machine learning](https://www.ibm.com/analytics/data-science/machine-learning).

 ### Related Links
 * [{{site.data.keyword.pm_short}}](/docs/services/PredictiveModeling/index.html#using-machine-learning-with-data-science-experience)